IBM-Cloud/terraform-provider-ibm/website/docs/d/dl_port.html.markdown

 ```

 ## Argument reference
-Retrieve the Argument reference that you need to specify for the data source.
+Retrieve the argument reference that you need to specify for the data source.

 - `port_id` - (Required, String) The unique ID for the Direct Link port.

 ## Attribute reference
-Review the Attribute reference that you can access after your resource is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `direct_link_count` - (String) The count of the existing Direct Link gateways on the port.
 - `label` - (String) The port label.